2025

 Over the summer, we turned to the wisdom of Proverbs, allowing God to shape the ordinary rhythms of our lives through ancient wisdom for everyday faithfulness.
 In these weeks, we learned again that wisdom is not simply knowing the right path, but becoming the kind of people who walk it—trusting the Lord with our whole hearts and learning to fear him in the small, unseen choices of daily life.

 Taken together, this year has woven a tapestry of planting and pruning, sending and gathering, teaching and resting.
-And through it all, God has been really good and really faithful—steadily guiding Church in the Square with patience and love, forming us as his people, and leading us forward with confidence into the year ahead.
+And through it all, God has been really good and really faithful—steadily guiding Church in the Square with patience and love, forming us as his people, and leading us forward with confidence into the year ahead in our great city.

 KIDS iN